 Each piece of information in the annual return is inter-related – changing one label on the form is likely to require labels in other sections of the form to be amended too.
 As a result, it is advised that SMSF trustees provide their tax agents with all the necessary information required as the form must be completed in full, that is, not in parts.

-The supervisory levy (which increased from $180 to $200 effective from July 1, 2011) will be included in the notice of assessment, and is due to be paid by the date stated.
+The supervisory levy (currently $259 in December 2021) will be included in the notice of assessment, and is due to be paid by the date stated.
 The levy needs to be paid even when a fund is in pension phase – that is, the trustees have retired and the fund is currently paying benefits.

 The legal maximum number of members in an SMSF is four.
 All members must be included, even where no contributions were received for a member during the income year.

 You will also need to report members who have left the fund during that financial year if they were paid a benefit in that year.

 In the annual return, the tax office expects answers to some ongoing disclosure questions about the SMSF’s regulatory compliance – some of which may have been raised during the SMSF audit.
 The questions will include whether:

 - the SMSF had/has financial involvement with related parties

 - investments have been undertaken on an arm’s length basis